markcarline/CoderDojo/Microbit/README.md

+## Compass Scripts
-compass_direction.py  - Compass script which uses halo and clockface for direction compass_strength.py   - Compass script where halo flashes faster based on field strength
+compass_direction.py  - script which uses halo and clockface for direction
+compass_strength.py   - script where halo flashes faster based on field strength